 Tokyo, Japan - About five hundred students from the left-wing Zengakuren organization clashed with police, on May 23.

-Tokyo, Japan - About five hundred students from the left-wing Zengakuren organization clashed with police, on May 23.
+Background: Tokyo, Japan - About five hundred students from the left-wing Zengakuren organization clashed with police, on May 23.
 The students demanded the resignation of the pro-Western Cabinet of Prime Minister Hayato Ikeda on the eve of his departure for the United States.